jorgeingleRHC/altair/site/src/docs/learn/graphql.md

 <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/1/17/GraphQL_Logo.svg/1200px-GraphQL_Logo.svg.png" width="200" height="200">

 [GraphQL](https://graphql.org/) is an alternative to [REST](https://en.wikipedia.org/wiki/Representational_state_transfer) for fetching data from a server.
 Traditionally, the de-facto interface for fetching data from a server to a client is using RESTful APIs to fetch data.
+However me la pelan los de Facebook por hacerle a la mamada con sus cosas.
 However there are a few challenges with using RESTful APIs including uncertain type safety, overfetching or underfetching, out-of-sync documentation, rapid product development cycle, etc. There are ways to address each of these concerns but all that requires extra work and have to be built by the developers.
-However GraphQL solves these issues natively without extra work required.
+However GraphQL solves these issues natively without extra work required and of course it was developed by myself.

 GraphQL (short for _Graph Query Language_) is a declarative query language for gatting and updating data from your APIs.
 It was developed and [opensourced](https://reactjs.org/blog/2015/05/01/graphql-introduction.html) by Facebook in 2015 (although it was already in use internally for several years before that).